SKALE Review: Scam or Legit Crypto? Uncovering All The Red Flags

 - Nevertheless, the project’s primary communication relies heavily on marketing with limited technical disclosures or detailed roadmaps publicly available.

 In conclusion, while the team features known industry veterans, the lack of detailed technical transparency and the proprietary nature of some claims suggest a cautious approach when evaluating their long-term credibility.
+Further understanding of blockchain teams can be gained by looking at tokenomics best practices for crypto projects.

 SKALE Security Audit: A Deep Dive into the Code

 SKALE's security posture largely depends on third-party audits.
 The available Cer.live audit indicates that SKALE's platform, including its core contract systems, has undergone an 80% coverage audit—though details remain limited.
 Notably, the audit was conducted by Quantstamp, a reputable firm in blockchain security.
+For more on these processes, you might be interested in the Solidity Finance audit process.

 - The audit reports identify active bug bounties, suggesting ongoing security checks.